harness/developer-hub/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md

 ## Example access control setup for pipeline execution

-Let us look at an example to set up access control for pipeline execution.
+The following example shows you how to set up access control for pipeline execution.

 Pipelines are composite entities that can contain multiple stages like CI, CD, and STO.
 There can be many steps in each stage, such as build, test, push, and deploy.